devashishd12/CMFS-Feature-Selection/README.md

 # CMFS Algorithm for feature selection

 This is a python implementation of the CMFS algorithm for feature selection (paper included in the repository).
-Currently the implementation has only been completed on a toy dataset.
+Currently the implementation has been completed on a toy dataset and the 20NG dataset.

 __TODO__:
   * Perform benchmark testing against Chi-square, IG feature selection algos on same dataset.